langfield/yatrash/README.md

 # yatrash
-Safely move files into a trash can.
+Safely move files into a trash can instead of `rm`.

-Train yourself to use `trash` instead of `rm`.
+OS Independent, as long as your OS supports Python's `pathlib` and `shutil`.

 Now living on [Github][5]